Best Gaming Headsets In 2022

 Strap in, slip the headset on, and head off to the digital races.
 Whatever genre you’re playing, you’re able to majorly benefit with an on-point headset that immerses you in the game or provides acute details in an FPS match.
 Basically, you can’t have too much of a good thing, and in this case, it’s high-quality game audio that’s shot directly into your noggin.
 Comfort, style, versatility; all that good stuff and your most-asked questions are sitting pretty in the comprehensive guide we’ve thrown together for you.
 From top to bottom, there’s a killer headset here for everyone.

-Our Top Picks Of The Best Gaming Headsets
+The Best Gaming Headset

 Our reigning champ comes with the famous red widow look, and a comfort beyond compare.
 HyperX climbed the ranks of this list with each beautiful feature we tested, and still hangs by the PS4 at this writer’s home.
 First and foremost, you get the HyperX teamspeak card on your generous cord, giving you a full range of control over your Discord chat or console party, no matter what.
 We were a sucker for the comfortable ear enclosures, as well as the additional ones that come with the storage bag.